workfnse/azuredataeng/README.md

    - tables (both large/small) with NO JOINS

 **Partitioning**
-In 99 percent of cases, the partition key should be based on date.
+In 99 percent of cases, the partition key should be based on `date`.
  - Only empty partitions can be split in when a columnstore index exists on the table.
 Consider disabling the columnstore index before issuing the ALTER PARTITION statement, then rebuilding the columnstore index after ALTER PARTITION is complete.
  - When creating partitions on clustered columnstore tables, it is important to consider how many rows belong to each partition.
 For optimal compression and performance of clustered columnstore tables, a minimum of 1 million rows per distribution and partition is needed.
 Before partitions are created, Synapse SQL pool already divides each table into 60 distributed databases. https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-partition